nguyenjpus/linux/index.md

 layout: home
 ---

-# The learning that never end.
+# My Learning Journey

-Hi!
-I'm documenting my progress in studying for the **CompTIA Linux+** certification and other tech-related skills from work and self-study.
-This site, built with GitHub Pages and Jekyll, will include notes, reflections, and projects.
+Welcome!
+I’m documenting my progress toward earning the **CompTIA Linux+**, **CompTIA Server+**, and **Cisco CCNA** certifications through work experience and self-study.
+This site, built with GitHub Pages and Jekyll, captures my notes, reflections, and projects as I develop practical tech skills.
+My goals are to achieve Linux+ by early 2026, Server+ by July 2026, and CCNA by 2028 to advance my career in data center, system administration, and networking.

 ## About This Site

-- **Purpose**: Track my learning, especially Linux+ topics like system administration and troubleshooting.
+- **Purpose**: Track my learning in Linux+ topics, such as system administration, troubleshooting, and automation.
-- **Content**: Blog posts, code snippets, study summaries, and work experiences.
+- **Content**: Blog posts, code snippets, study summaries, and professional experiences.
-- **Focus**: Practical Linux skills, like understanding the initramfs stage in the boot process.
+- **Focus**: Hands-on Linux skills, like mastering the initramfs stage in the boot process.

-  Check out my posts and work experiences below to follow along!
+Explore my posts and work experiences below to follow my journey!

 ## Latest Posts